 Define your target audience

 Defining the target audience is the first thing a marketer does before creating any campaign.
 It helps you streamline your messaging and channels.
 As a recruiter, you should create an ideal candidate persona to define your target audience.
-Get to know where your candidates spend their time online, what do they read, what skills they have!
+Get to know where your candidates spend their time online, what they read, and what skills they have!

 You should also define a list of negative keywords which you don’t want to target.
-It helps you save time otherwise wasted on candidates whom you don’t want to reach out.
+It helps you save time otherwise wasted on candidates whom you don’t want to reach out to.

 Defining your ideal candidate persona helps you figure out sources where these candidates might be.
 Try to be as specific as possible in defining your search criteria.
 Most of the recruiters use generic keywords and end up connecting with the same bunch of people as their peers.
 Targeting specific niche keywords helps you reach new candidates.
 Every recruiter loves LinkedIn as a primary source.
 Try to remove your LinkedIn love bias and explore other sources as well.
 For

 Every recruiter loves LinkedIn as a primary source.
 Try to remove your LinkedIn bias and explore other sources as well.
 For instance, GrowthHackers is a great community for marketing and growth people.
 GitHub and StackOverflow can help you get awesome engineers.
 Never be platform biased!
 Use Recruiterflow’s sourcing toolkit to see how to do this effectively and easily at scale!

 It is really easy to send a mass email to your candidate database but you hardly get any reply.
 Studying the candidate and sending them a super personalized first email really helps.
-I have personally seen some recruiters getting close to 70% response rate when they send a super-personalized introductory email.
+I have personally seen some recruiters getting close to a 70% response rate when they send a super-personalized introductory email.

 You should always study the person you are reaching out to.
-Talk about their interests, achievements, life and make first touch-point highly personalized.
+Talk about their interests, achievements, and life and make the first touch-point highly personalized.

 Create drip campaigns for recruiting emails